On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Model Problem and Notation

 \end{proposition}

-Runge-Kutta convolution quadrature was introduced by Lubich and Ostermann in~\cite{lubich_ostermann_rk_cq}.
-It provides a simple and general way of approximating convolution integrals by a high order method and has the great advantage that only the Laplace transform of the convolution symbol needs to be easily computable.
+RK-CQ was introduced by Lubich and Ostermann in~\cite{lubich_ostermann_rk_cq}.
+It provides a simple and general way of approximating convolution integrals by a high order method and has the great advantage that only the Laplace transform of the convolution symbol is required.
 We only very briefly introduce the method and notation.